Guidelines for Referring Libraries

 4. What about overdue or lost books?

 Libraries are expected to refer only patrons in good standing.
 Supplying libraries are expected to send the overdue notice to the LILRC office.
-LILRC notifies the library issuing the RLP card that materials are overdue and fines must be paid.
+LILRC notifies the library issuing the RLP referral that materials are overdue and fines must be paid.

 Referring libraries understand they are ultimately responsible for unpaid fines and fees incurred by their patrons.